-Often, thrush will go away on its own within two weeks and you’ll just have to monitor that the lesions aren’t getting any more painful or bigger, but you definitely want to take your baby to a doctor and have them checked out.
+Often, thrush will go away on its own within two weeks.
+However, you’ll need to monitor that the lesions aren’t getting any more painful or bigger.
+Also, it’s best to take your baby to a doctor and have them checked out.
 Here are some remedies for thrush:

-- Prescribed gel that can be rubbed around the tongue and mouth.
+- A prescribed gel that can be rubbed around the tongue and mouth.

 - Do not stop breastfeeding!
-Many moms think that because they have thrush on their nipples and their baby may be infected, that they should stop breastfeeding, but keep on breastfeeding!
-Your milk is specific to the needs of your baby and will help pass good bacteria to fight off this infection.
+Many moms think that because they have thrush on their nipples and their baby may be infected, they should stop breastfeeding, but keep on breastfeeding!
+Your milk is specific to your baby’s needs and will help pass good bacteria to fight off this infection.

-- 1 teaspoon of baking soda mixed with 3 teaspoons of warm water and use a Q-tip to rub this around your babies tongue and mouth, or on your nipples.
+- 1 teaspoon of baking soda mixed with 3 teaspoons of warm water and use a Q-tip to rub this around your baby’s tongue and mouth or on your nipples.

-- Tumeric, oregano oil and clove oil (which is often used for teething as well) are some other at home remedies you can use to help sooth your babies infected mouth.
+- Tumeric, oregano oil, and clove oil (which is often used for teething as well) are some other at-home remedies you can use to help soothe your baby’s infected mouth.

 - And be sure to consume lots of Vitamin C to help fight off this infection!